mShubham18/PurifAI/processed_files/report.md

 # Executive Summary

-This dataset contains 12,564 rows and 54 columns of player data, encompassing both numerical attributes related to player skills and physical attributes, and categorical information such as nationality, name, and preferred foot.
-The data could be used for player valuation, performance analysis, or predictive modeling related to player attributes and market value.
+This dataset contains information on 12,564 individuals across 52 attributes, encompassing both numeric features related to skills and physical attributes and categorical features describing nationality, name, and preferred foot.
+The data likely represents player statistics, allowing for analysis of player characteristics and performance potential.